ibm-cloud-docs/vpc/set-up-environment.md

 * Call the GET Profiles API to see the profiles available for your virtual server instances, in JSON format.
 At least one object should return.

     Add ` | json_pp ` after the curl command to get a readable JSON string.
+The `json_pp` command is a JSON preprocessor that is typically installed by default on most Linux distributions.
     {: tip}

     ```curl